biolab/orange3-datafusion/doc/tabletorelation.md

 ![Table to Relation widget icon](icons/table-to-relation.png)

 Converts data table into a relation matrix.
-Labels matrix axes.
+Labels objects in rows and columns of a relation matrix.

 Signals
 -------